miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored security guard with scenes and fixed elevator and monitor.
 +Provided a Humanity point for not telling Hannah that Paul is dead.
 +Rewarded one Humanity for Dominating Milligan and added toileteries.
-Restored lost Milligan line and created license item for it to fit.
+Restored a Milligan line and created necessary license item for it.
-Fixed infamous Skyeline random model swap bug by recompiling level.
+Fixed infamous Skyeline bug and Milligan stuck bug by recompilation.
 Corrected Milligan not leaving his apartment in case you were loud.
 Adjusted Hannah's dates, forced her lines and made her actually die.
 Modified XP and log for plague quest state and made CDC stay longer.
 Added missing XP for plague quest and fixed Hannah quest state bug.
 Lessened vents fade outs, loud humming sound and fixed a wrong decal.
 Made Hannah's apartment vent doors unlock on entering the password.
-Tried to fix Milligan stuck bug by moving his flee script position.

 Venture Tower:
 +Added a new discipline, Celerity/Fortidude/Animalism, from Beckett.